I am very passionate about studying plants and flowers. I love to garden in my free time.

-The touch sensitive plants known as mimosa pudica have small beautiful pink flowers.
-The leaves of this very small plant fold up on a gentle touch and remain like that for few minutes.
+The touch-sensitive plants known as mimosa pudica have small and beautiful pink flowers.
+The leaves of this very small plant fold up from gentle touch and remain like that for few minutes.
 If you touch the plant stems, the plant itself will look like it has slept, because it will fold all the leaves and even bend and collapse a little.
 The leaves also remain folded after sunset and they actually look like they are sleeping at night.

-Mimosa Pudica plants are actually sensitive to physical parameters like touch, temperature and light which means the plants fold and shrink their leaves and even look like they are dead when someone touches them or when there is a sudden variation in temperature or light.
-This also explains why the leaves of the plants fold upon after sunset.
-However, it appears that they react more to a touch compared to a variation in temperature or light.
+Mimosa Pudica plants are sensitive to physical parameters like touch, temperature, and light, which means the plants fold and shrink their leaves and even look like they are dead when someone touches them or a sudden variation in temperature or light.
+This also explains why the leaves of the plants fold after sunset.
+However, it appears that they react more to touch in comparison to variations in temperature or light.

-The touch me not plants used to grow like weeds around my home garden once, and we didn't care because we loved the small beautiful flowers.
-When I was a child, I was actually very fond of this plant, mainly because I was very curious to see them folding the leaves when I touch.
-Many times I have felt that the moment I bring my hand near to a leaf, it would start shrinking even before I touch it.
-Sometimes, even the near by leaves too shrink by themselves.
+The "touch-me-not plants" used to grow like weeds around my home garden once, and we didn't care because we loved the small beautiful flowers.
+When I was a child, I was actually very fond of this plant, mainly because I was very curious to see them folding their leaves when I touched them.
+I have often felt that, when I bring my hand near to a leaf, it would start shrinking even before I touched it.
+Sometimes, even the nearby leaves also shrunk by themselves.

-The name touch me not is also used for another species, but here we are discussing about the species Mimosa Pudica.
+The name "touch-me-not" is also used for another species, but here we are specifically discussing the species mimosa pudica.

 Growing the mimosa pudica plants in your garden has both positive and negative outcomes.
 These plants propagate quite fast, so you need to control the propagation.
 If not, they may affect the growth of certain plants and crops nearby.

-If you are growing them indoors or inside pots in your garden, you don't have to worry about the propagation of the plants and also their thorns.
+If you are growing them indoors or inside pots in your garden, you don't have to worry about the plants' propagation and their thorns.

-You might wonder why you have to grow this plant in your garden, if they grow like weeds and become quite invasive causing problem to other plants.
+You might wonder why you have to grow this plant in your garden if they grow like weeds and become quite invasive, causing other plants problems.

-So here is why you should grow them in your garden.
+Here is an important reason why you should grow them in your garden in spite of this.

-The reason for growing mimosa pudica plants is that once they start flowering, you have a container full of beautiful and soft pink flowers and they can look great in even very small gardens.
+The reason for growing mimosa pudica plants is that once they start flowering, you can create containers full of beautiful and soft pink flowers and they can look great in even very small gardens.

 The medicinal uses of mimosa pudica may be a subject with scopes for more studies.